-Eclipse offers a good support for Maven based projects with plugin M2Eclipse.
-Once installed you can go to ‘Import…->Existing Maven Projects’ and import one or more Maven projects into your workspace.
+Eclipse offers a native for Maven based projects.
+To import a maven project just go to ‘File…->Import…->Existing Maven Projects’ and import one or more Maven projects into your workspace.

 Alternatively, you can generate an Eclipse project typing the following command on project’s root:

 Maven will add all the necessary JAR files to the project’s classpath.
 Now the sources can be imported in Eclipse using the “Existing Projects into Workspace” wizard.

 If you want to go along with the Wicket way of code formatting you should import the Wicket code format profile into your workspace (Preferences->Java->Code Style->Formatter), found in:

 Finally configure the editor to automatically format all edited lines and organize imports on save (Preferences->Java->Editor->Save Actions).

 NetBeans comes with Maven integration.
 Further help can be found at their Wiki